HOME, ABOUT, SERVICES CONTACT︎︎

 Melis Ugurlu (b.1993, Istanbul) is an editor, writer, and designer of architecture based in London.
 She works independently and collaboratively on projects that span interior and furniture design, research and publications, and exhibitions and installations.
-Melis is a contributing editor of the Avery Review and collaborates with Territorial Agency on publication projects, including How Heavy is a City? for the 2025 Lisbon Triennale.
-Previously, Melis was curator at the 2021 Venice Architecture Biennale, for the Pavilion of Turkey titled Architecture as Measure and led by Neyran Turan.
+Melis is a contributing editor of the Avery Review and collaborates with Territorial Agency, currently on the publications of How Heavy is a City? for the 2025 Lisbon Triennale.
+Previously, Melis was assistant curator at the 2021 Venice Architecture Biennale, and edited for the Pavilion of Turkey, titled Architecture as Measure and led by Neyran Turan.

 ︎︎︎More